An Excerpt: Apistli

 “I am not your sibling,” interrupted the ninth.

-Apistli looked up at the monks seated before him.
+Apistli looked up at the monks seated before him, his eyes wide.
 He turned to Huin, expecting to see or hear some sort of reaction; a reprimand of the monk at the end, who'd spoken out of turn, perhaps.
 Or some sort of clarification of what she'd meant.
 Or, in the worst of cases, the revelation of an elaborate trap.
 Revolvers, drawn from behind the linen garments.
+Apistli steeled himself.

 The ninth monk spoke again.
 “The eight monks beside me are members of the Way of Endless Water.
 I am not.
 I am here for myself.
 My mission is an altogether different one.”